C3ETH/C3ETH-Sandbox/.github/ISSUE_TEMPLATE/document-translation-general.md

 about: Translate a document, page, or blog post into the core languages of the Eastern Townhall.
 title: ":globe_with_meridians: Document translation of <DOCUMENT TITLE>"
-labels: English, Indonesian, Japanese, Korean, Translation, Vietnamese
+labels: ''
-assignees: andreassosilo, cardanoz, haskellcoding29, Mietran0407, tienna, YanTirta, zicozibu
+assignees: andreassosilo, cardanoz, haskellcoding29, Mietran0407, tienna, YanTirta

 ---